cooperwatts/request-coalescing/README.md

 ### What Just Happened?

-1. ✅ Your request was routed to a named Durable Object based on `productId`
+1. ✅ Your request was routed to a named Durable Object based on `productId::fieldx`
 2. ✅ The DO checked its multi-tier cache (memory → storage → upstream)
 3. ✅ Multiple concurrent requests for the same product+fields are coalesced into one upstream call
 4. ✅ Results are cached for fast subsequent access